RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-lists-crdb.md

 |  t7 | RPOP L => z | RPOP L => z |

 **Explanation**:
-At t1, the operation pushes elements x, y, z to List L. At3, the sequential pops behaves as expected from a queue.
-At 7, the concurrent pop in both instances might show the same result.
+At t1, the operation pushes elements x, y, z to List L. At t3, the sequential pops behave as expected from a queue.
+At t7, the concurrent pop in both instances might show the same result.
 The instance was not able to sync regarding the z removal so, from the point of view of each instance, z is located in the List and can be popped.
 After syncing,